Hüseyin Avni Bey

-Hüseyin Avni Bey (1875 - 13 August 1915) was the commander of the 57th Infantry Regiment of the Ottoman Army at the Battle of Gallipoli during which he led a counterattack that successfully stabilized the right flank of the Turkish defences on the 25 April 1915.
+Hüseyin Avni Bey (1875 - 13 August 1915) was the commander of the 57th Infantry Regiment of the Ottoman Army at the Battle of Gallipoli during which he led a counterattack that successfully stabilized the right flank of the Ottoman defences on the 25 April 1915.

 Early life

-Hüseyin Avni was born in Manastır, Ottoman Empire (in the present day Bitola, North Macedonia) in 1875.
-At the time of his birth his father Ali, was a District Governor.
+Hüseyin Avni Bey was born in Manastir, Ottoman Empire (in the present day Bitola, North Macedonia) in 1875.
+At the time of his birth his father Ali Bey, was a District Governor.
 The family’s ancestors had originally settled at the beginning of the 15th century in what is today Alanya in southern Turkey.
-In the 1420s they joined the conquest of the Balkans lead by Sultan Murad II and for their service were given land in Serbia.
+In the 1420s they joined the conquest of the Balkans led by Sultan Murad II and for their service were given land in Serbia.